 The Jr. Iron Chef program has influenced Twin Valley students to try new foods they perhaps would not have otherwise tried.

 "We like to introduce the kids to new foods, of course," said Twin Valley Schools Food Service Director Lonny Paige.
-"And we find that if kids cook the foods, the kids are more receptive and the whole excitement kind of bubbles over."

 He believes that efforts to teach students how to cook while feeding other kids and getting them to try new things have been successful.